frafol/CleanPing/README.md

 ## Features
 ```
 » You can see your ping, or that of other players.
+» You can see the difference between two pings;
 » Extensive compatibility;
 » Command to reload the plugin;
 » The plugin and translations are configurable.